Travel.State.Gov > Intercountry Adoption > Country Information > Guinea Intercountry Adoption Information

 Exercise increased caution in Guinea due to civil unrest.

-Sporadic demonstrations continue to occur across the country.
+Frequent, unpredictable demonstrations occur across the country.
 Some have turned violent, resulting in injuries and several fatalities.
 Demonstrators have also attacked vehicles when drivers attempted to pass through or around the protests.
+Criminals take advantage of the resulting traffic congestion to rob/extort money from drivers and pedestrians.

 If you decide to travel to Guinea: